East Asian Languages

 Online East Asian Languages Programs

-In the 2017-2018 academic year, 179 schools offered some type of East Asian languages program.
+In 2018-2019, 185 schools offered a East Asian program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|